 Keep websites in mind as you choose your business name so that you can find something that aligns with an available domain name.
 ZenBusiness can help claim a business domain name for your website.

-Select an Illinois registered agent
+Step 2: Select an Illinois registered agent

 A registered agent is a person or entity that receives legal notices and documentation on behalf of a company, including legal summons, lawsuit notices, and documents from the Secretary of State.
 The registered agent must have a physical address within Illinois and maintain an office that operates during standard business hours.